Herbert Caspert (1931-2014)

 Samuel Caspert (1899-1979)

 A Maverick.
 An Entrepreneur.
 A New York City Marshal.
 A Visionary.
-All adjectives that have been used to describe Sam.
+All adjectives that have been used to describe Sam, our founder.
 A product of the Great Depression, Sam learned the “auctioneer’s chant” at a very early age and parlayed that skill to a wide variety of successful business and real estate adventures that spanned a 60 year career.
 At a young age, he led a syndicate to satisfy creditors and obtain stock control of Lewis & Conger, a 125-year-old specialty & houseware retailer.
 Thereafter he was named President & Chairman of the Board.
 He was actively involved in many notable projects such as New York City’s Grant Shopping Center and Lincoln Square Project.
 He developed a track record for taking over vacant buildings and repurposing them into Social Security Office Buildings.
 Sam served for many years on the executive committee of the Auctioneers Division of the United Jewish Appeal.
 He is remembered with great admiration & reverence by the generations that follow in his footsteps.
+Click here for the New York Times Magazine article.